About the Author

 Ideas and urges battled for his attention.
 While he believed himself a writer of some talent, he didn’t trust that he had either the ability or the following as yet to write a really good novel with anything short of a big idea.
 As he was trying to market Not for Hurting, that idea came to him in the form of The Wedge.
 He had always wanted to write allegory, perhaps something in the realm of science fiction, his favorite reading genre.
 But lacking the necessary scientific knowledge to write anything beyond “cowboy” fantasy, he fell back on politics, his undergraduate major and such a defining aspect of his adult life.
 He had never dabbled in fiction before, in dialogue or character development, but he found what he felt was his truest writer’s voice and greatest creative fulfillment in the process of writing the novel.
 And he was really proud of the finished product.
 Unfortunately, less than a year after publication, the Donald Trump phenomenon came along and essentially stole the book’s central themes.
 So now the book, described by one reader as “prescient,” will be seen as just a typical critique.
 It is truly sad that people didn’t read the book before electing this nightmare.

 It took a while for Alan to come up with another “big idea,” but eventually another one came to him, one whose catalyst was more personal, his son.
 “The Matter of Mind” wrapped itself up short of novel length, a novella which further challenged his creativity and desire for growth.
 He now had one work written in the second person, one in the third, and one in the first.
-A year later, he wrote what would become a companion piece, “The Force of Will,” and he would publish them together as a single book, Miens of Existence.”
+A year later, he wrote what would become a companion piece, “The Force of Will,” and he would publish them together as a single book, Miens of Existence.
 As of this writing, he considers “The Matter of Mind,” in particular, to be his best written work.

 Soon after publishing Miens of Existence, Alan returned to an idea that had been brewing for some time.
 As a teacher and then a teacher educator, he had been continually frustrated with the way so many schools handled the period between Columbus Day and Thanksgiving in relation to Indigenous peoples.
 Disgusted with the stereotypes, the marginalization and the misinformation that remained so prevalent, he had sought resources to at least provide some balance, but found such sorely missing.
-He tried reaching out to a few Indigenous groups, but came to realize that if somebody was going to write something, as a Professor of children’s literature, a writer who had already published one children’s book, a political activist, and someone who had long felt both a connection and a responsibility to Indigenous communities, particularly the Shinnecock on Long Island, whose PowWows he attended almost religiously, he was as qualified to do so as any non-Native.
+He tried reaching out to a few Indigenous groups, but came to realize that if somebody was going to write something, as a Professor of children’s literature, a writer who had already published one children’s book, a political activist, and someone who had long felt both a connection and a responsibility to Indigenous communities, particularly the Shinnecock on Long Island, whose Pow Wows he attended almost religiously, he was as qualified to do so as any non-Native.
 After writing the text, he had the great fortune of finding an illustrator on the internet, Erica Arndts, who has gone on to become a world renowned artist/muralist.
 Together, they created What Kimi Discovered, a picture book about a young girl who discovers that knowledge of self and of others is the heart of learning.
 This book has met with some modest success.
-It is being used as part of the social studies curriculum of Alan’s home school district, as well as several others, and has received endorsements from representatives of several Indigenous tribes, artists and organizations.
+It is being used as part of the social studies curriculum of Alan’s home school district, as well as several others, and has received the endorsement of representatives of several Native nations and organizations.
+In fact, Alan has had the honor of being provided a table at several Pow Wows to sell the book.